langgenius/dify-docs/en/advanced/datasets/README.md

 Text Preprocessing and cleaning refers to Dify automatically segmenting and vectorizing your data documents so that user's questions (input) can match relevant paragraphs (Q to P), and generate results.

-When uploading a dataset, you need to select a **indexing mode** to specify how data is matched.
+When uploading a knowledge, you need to select a **indexing mode** to specify how data is matched.
 This affects the accuracy of AI replies.

 In **High Quality mode**, OpenAI's embedding API is used for higher accuracy in user queries.